mertkarababa7/ApartmentManagementSystemWebsite/README.md

 Check payments from Tenants.php page with table and  Delete payments also available.

+Update Fee

+Open Expenses with price and description

+Create new Apartment Block with new Flat

+Delete and update Flats like change their price etc.

 --------------------------------------------------------------------------------
 ### Costumer Side
 Login with costumer name and password which registered from admin side.